RediSearch/RediSearch/docs/Threading.md

 ![Latency](img/latency.png "Latency Benchmark")

 !!! note
-    While we can see that light queries are significantly slower when running in concerrent mode without contention, they are still very fast.
+    While we can see that light queries are significantly slower when running in concurrent mode without contention, they are still very fast.
 But in contention, we see that lightweight queries run X40 faster in concurrent mode, since they are not blocked by the slow queries, as in single thread mode.
 In single thread mode we are only as fast as the slowest queries.

 ## 7. Parting Words

 This little Global Lock feature and Thread Safe Contexts, is perhaps the most powerful thing that the Modules API offers.
 We touched only the problem of concurrency here, but it also enables background tasks, real parallel processing of data that does not touch the Redis keyspace, and more.

-For RediSeach, it makes the difference between being a nice engine for small-ish use cases, to being a real beast that can handle huge datasets at high loads.
+For RediSeach, it makes the difference between being a nice engine for small-ish use cases, to being a real beast that can handle huge data-sets at high loads.
 Combined with the up-and-coming distributed version of RediSearch (that also leverages the threading API, but that's a story for another post), it will make RediSearch a very powerful search and indexing engine.